omkarshitole07/Depression-Detection-App/README.md

 To install this project, follow these steps:

-1. Clone the repository to your local machine.
+1. Clone the repository "StressOut-App-sourcecode" to your local machine.
 2. Install Node.js and npm if you haven't already.
 3. Run `npm install` to install all necessary dependencies.